-t’s essential to understand the importance of having a well-thought-out rescue plan for workers operating at heights.
+It’s essential to understand the importance of having a well-thought-out rescue plan for workers operating at heights.
 The Occupational Safety and Health Administration (OSHA) provides guidelines and regulations to ensure the safety of workers engaged in such activities.
 Falls can still occur despite the best safety measures in place, which is why it is crucial for employers to have a well-defined rescue plan in accordance with OSHA’s 1926.502(d)(20) requirement.
-This regulation mandates that employers provide prompt rescue and medical assistance to workers in the event of a fall, emphasizing the importance of a comprehensive safety strategy that covers both fall prevention and rescue procedures.
+This regulation mandates that employers provide prompt rescue and medical assistance to workers in the event of a fall, emphasizing the importance of a comprehensive fall protection plan strategy that covers both fall prevention and rescue procedures.
 The OSHA “Safety and Health Information Bulletin” emphasizes the necessity of prompt rescue measures in case a fall occurs.
 The key elements of a rescue plan should include:

 READ MORE: OSHA – Personal Protective Equipment

-As outlined by the National Institutes of Health’s PubMed Central, suspension trauma can result in decreased blood flow to the brain, causing fainting, dizziness, and nausea.
+As outlined by the National Institutes of Health’s PubMed Central, suspension trauma can result in decreased blood flow to the brain, causing light headedness, fainting, dizziness, and nausea.
 It can also lead to serious complications, including muscle damage, kidney failure, and cardiac arrest.

 READ MORE: PubMed Central – Suspension Trauma

 In the event of a fall, workers must be aware of the potential for suspension trauma and take immediate action to mitigate the risks.
-Trauma relief straps, also known as suspension relief straps, play a crucial role in addressing this issue.
-These straps are designed to relieve pressure on the legs and reduce the risk of orthostatic intolerance during suspension.
+Trauma relief straps, also known as suspension trauma relief straps, play a crucial role in addressing this issue.
+These straps are designed to relieve pressure on the legs and reduce the risk of orthostatic intolerance during harness suspension.

 To use trauma relief straps effectively: